Boy Scouts Of America Will Allow Transgender Children To Enroll In ‘Boys-Only’ Programs

 — Shoq (@Shoq) January 31, 2017

 The announcement about the acceptance of transgender children to the Boy Scouts Of America was made on the media page of their official website where Chief Scout Executive Michael Surbaugh also posted a video message announcing the changes.
-In the video, he is quoted saying;
+In the video, he is quoted saying the following.

 “After weeks of significant conversations at all levels of our organization, we realized that referring to birth certificates as the reference point is no longer sufficient,” Surbaugh said.